russsiq/laravel-docs-ru/docs/mocking.md

         }
     }

-For more information on testing file uploads, you may consult the [HTTP testing documentation's information on file uploads](/docs/{{version}}/http-tests#testing-file-uploads).
+For more information on testing file uploads, you may consult the [HTTP testing documentation's information on file uploads](http-tests.md#testing-file-uploads).

 > {tip} By default, the `fake` method will delete all files in its temporary directory.
 If you would like to keep these files, you may use the "persistentFake" method instead.

 <a name="interacting-with-time"></a>
-## Interacting With Time
+## Взаимодействие со временем

 When testing, you may occasionally need to modify the time returned by helpers such as `now` or `Illuminate\Support\Carbon::now()`.
 Thankfully, Laravel's base feature test class includes helpers that allow you to manipulate the current time: